Available courses

 Propaganda and Society

-Spring 2026
+Fall 2026

 This course explores mass persuasion and propaganda in a developmental context with an emphasis on understanding approaches and techniques.
 It traces the emergence of strategic persuasive communication and propaganda from its origins to the present day.
 The basic principles, philosophy, and techniques of mass persuasion in different periods are considered, with an emphasis on contemporary contexts.
 Students will learn to identify different propaganda techniques and will gain the tools to evaluate and debunk propaganda campaigns.
 A developmental approach is used in order to allow the opportunity to see aspects of continuity and change in approaches.

-Psychology & Society: Insights into individual Behaviour within Social Context
+Psychology & Society: Insights into Individual Behaviour within Social Context

-Spring 2026
+Fall 2026

 The course provides an overview of the field of social psychology—the study of human interactions within groups.
 The concepts (e.g., stereotypes, biases, groupthink, conformity, totalitarianism, agency) will be examined within the context of the Czech society to mitigate students’ broader cultural understanding.
 The course covers a range of topics to instigate students’ insight and awareness of these at large.
 It focuses on different factors constituting a society and a culture.
 For students coming to the Czech Republic, an emphasis on Czech culture and its transition from the communist system to a liberal “western” style democracy provides a unique experience for cultural enrichment as well as for a more in-depth understanding of the social and historical context of the contemporary Czech society.

-Spring 2026
+Fall 2026

 Story of Religion in the Most Secular Country

-Spring 2026
+Fall 2026

 This course aims to introduce students to the paradox concerning religion: though the historical visage of Prague is very religious, Czech society is currently classified as one of the most atheistic in the World.
 Through excursions to interesting religious sites we will interpret various historical roles of religion and in class discussions we will explore the roots of such a high degree of secularization today.
 The course will provide students with an understanding of the role of religion in western societies and of interactions between religion, culture and politics.
 We will also examine potential prospects for the future.